History of pawnbroking: Europe

 The institution was very slow in obtaining a footing in France.
 It was adopted at Avignon in 1577, and at Arras in 1624.
 The doctors of the once powerful Sorbonne could not reconcile themselves to the lawfulness of interest, and when a pawnshop was opened in Paris in 1626, it had to be closed within a year.
 Then it was that Jean Boucher published his Défense des monts de piété in favor of pawnbroking.
-Marseilles obtained one in 1695, but it was not until 1777 that the first mont de pit was founded in Paris by royal patent.
+Marseille obtained one in 1695, but it was not until 1777 that the first mont de pit was founded in Paris by royal patent.
 Statistics for the first few years of its existence show that in the twelve years between 1777 and the Revolution, the average value of the pledges was 42 francs 50 centimes, which is double the present average.
 The interest charged was 10% per annum, and large profits were made upon the 16 million livres that were lent every year.

 Borrowing money, secured by deposited goods, was first regulated in the Low Countries in 1600.
 Albert VII and his wife Isabella, governors of the Spanish Netherlands under Philip III, lowered the interest rate from 32 3/4 to 21 3/4 percent.
 They introduced the monte de piedad in 1618, and in a dozen years the institution was established in nearly all large Belgian towns.
 Interest was fixed at 15 percent before it was reduced and restored to almost the original rate.
 Some towns also had charitable funds for interest-free loans.
 Shortly after the monte de piedad was introduced in the Spanish provinces, prince-bishop of Liège Ferdinand of Bavaria followed the archdukes' example.
 The original rate was 15 percent, when the Lombard money-lenders had been charging 43 percent.
 The prince-bishop's montes de piedad were so successful that their interest rate did not exceed five percent until 1788, when it was increased by one-half percent.